dhmunro/dudley/README.md

 used.
 Hence, mesh_data arrays may have different shapes for variables in different dicts in a single stream (layout).

-However, mesh_name, and any other typename always has global scope; it is illegal to define a single typename more than once in a layout; no matter which dict it is decalred in, a dtype always applies to the whole file.
+However, "mesh_data", and any other type name always has global scope; it is illegal to define a single type name more than once in a layout; no matter which dict it is declared in, a named type always applies to the whole file.

+It is legal to redefine unprefixed primitive data types before their first use if you want to specify a non-default alignment (the default alignment always is the size of the primitive) or a specific byte order:

+    i8 {%4 ""=|i8}  # i8 will have default alignment 4 instead of 8

+## Special syntax for extending lists

+In order to simplify describing HDF and PDB files containing arrays with "unlimited" dimension, Dudley has an abbreviated syntax for extending list variables.

+    density [f8[IMAX,JMAX]]  # declares a list with a single item ... other declarations ...
+    density@address  # Append an element to density of the same dtype[shape]
+      # its last element, starting at the specified address.
+    density%0  # Append an element to density at the next available address
+      # (The special alignment value 0 is a no-op - use whatever alignment
+      #  would apply to this data.)
+    density %0 %0 %0  # Append three more elements to density.
+      # A sequence of any number of @address or %align values are accepted.
+    density[f8[42]]  # Since density is an ordinary list, extend as usual. density %0  # Appends a f8[42] element here.

+    # This whole sequence is equivalent to:
+    density[
+        f8[IMAX, JMAX],
+        f8[IMAX, JMAX]@address,
+        f8[IMAX, JMAX],
+        f8[IMAX, JMAX], f8[IMAX, JMAX], f8[IMAX, JMAX],
+        f8[42],
+        f8[42]
+    ]

+## Summary block

 Optionally, before any other declarations, the layout stream may begin with a single summary block in curly braces, which contains the various parameters and